Kesha: Early life

 She dropped out of school at 17 after Max Martin convinced her to return to Los Angeles to pursue a music career and earned her General Educational Development (GED) after.
 In a 2024 interview, Kesha contradicted past statements, saying that she never earned her GED.
 After attaining a near-perfect score on her SAT, she was offered a scholarship to Barnard College, an affiliate college of Columbia University, but decided to pursue her music career.

-In addition to taking songwriting classes, Kesha was also taught how to write songs by Pebe, and they often wrote together when she returned home from high school.
+In addition to taking songwriting classes, Kesha was taught how to write songs by Pebe, and they often wrote together when she returned home from high school.
 Kesha began recording demos, which Pebe gave to people she knew in the music business.
 Kesha was also in a band with Lagan.
 Kesha and Pebe co-wrote the song "Stephen" when Kesha was 16.
 Kesha then tracked down David Gamson, a producer she admired from Scritti Politti, who agreed to produce the song.
 Around this time, Pebe answered an advertisement from the American reality TV series The Simple Life looking for an "eccentric" family to host Paris Hilton and Nicole Richie.
 The episode featuring the Sebert family aired in 2005.
 Martin had received one of Kesha's demos from Samantha Cox, senior director of writer/publisher relations at Broadcast Music Incorporated, and was impressed.
 Billboard described two of the demos in a cover story, the first as "a gorgeously sung, self-penned country ballad" and the second as "a gobsmackingly awful trip-hop track" where Kesha raps ad lib for a minute after running out of lyrics.
 It was the latter track that attracted attention.